lkilpela/minishell/README.md

 ## About The Project

-Minishell is a simple, minimalistic shell implemented in C. It provides a command line user interface for Unix-like operating systems.
+Minishell is a simple, mini shell implemented in C. It provides a command line user interface for Unix-like operating systems.

 ### Requirements
 - Display a prompt when waiting for a new command